moondance-labs/tanssi-docs/learn/appchains/runtime-features.md

 Nevertheless, Tanssi Appchains are also unique due to the [framework](/learn/framework/){target=_blank} (Substrate) they are built on top of, which provides some unique characteristics that developers can leverage to fine-tune specific behaviors in their runtime.

-This section summarizes some of these Tanssi Appchain core runtime-specific features.
+This section covers some of these Tanssi Appchain core runtime-specific features, including the different origins a transaction might have, the different types of transactions and how they are executed and included in a block, the special account known as _SUDO_, and the quite unique feature of a Substrate-based Appchain: the forkless runtime upgrades.

 ## Origins {: #origins}